sirui-luo/walmart-sales-forecasting-m5/README.md

 * Promotional Information: Details on price changes and promotional activities (e.g., "snap" sales events).

-The dataset is particularly challenging due to its hierarchical nature, sparsity for new products, and complex interactions between various features.

 ## Exploratory Data Analysis
 State-level daily sales overtime